 By train from Glasgow to Beasdale along the West Highland Railway Line, voted as one of the most scenic in the world.
 The ride takes us along the shores of Loch Long and Loch Lomond, across Rannoch Moor, stopping at Corrour, one of the most remote stations in Britain, only accessible by train and by Land Rover track.

 The journey continues past Britain’s highest mountain Ben Nevis to Fort William.
 From Fort William the line hugs bank of Loch Eil before crossing the iconic Glenfinnan Viaduct at the head of Loch Shiel, immortalised by the Harry Potter films.

-We will get off the train at Beasdale station, where the train only stops on request.
-Arisaig House, our accommodation for the first 3 nights, is a short drive from the station.
+We will get off the train at Arisaig where we'll stay for the first 3 nights.

 Loch an Nostarie is a remote hill loch above Mallaig.
 We will walk from Mallaig through the hills and on open ground with spectacular views of the Small Isles, Skye and Knoidart.
 When we continue Loch an Nostarie with its pine studded islands, as well as the surroundings hills and crags come into sight.
 We will walk along the shore of the loch and on a well maintained path and quiet road back to Mallaig.